 The highlight of the trip was undoubtedly catching the end of Paris-Nice.
 Cheering Wiggins on as he claimed victory in the TT was special and something I won’t forget for a while!Andy B, 2012

 Richie Porte warms up in front of the Team Sky bus before his winning TT effort in Paris-Nice

 We stayed with Justin while the Paris-Nice race was taking place, which was great as we could ride the Col d’Eze time trial stage, then watch the pros put us to shame, and Justin’s contacts at Team Sky added extra interest.Matthew G, 2013

 Choose between guided and self-guided riding

-Your host and guide is Justin, an Englishman who first rode here in his teens.
-I know these roads like the back of my hand, and can recommend the best places to stop for coffee or lunch, and where to fill bidons.
-Every ride of your trip is crafted to match the ability and objectives of your group, and we end each day with a briefing on the following day’s ride.
+Your hosts and guides are Justin and Lewis.
+We know these roads like the back of our hands, and can recommend the best places to stop for coffee or lunch, and where to fill bidons.
+Every ride of your trip is crafted to match the ability and objectives of your group, we start each day with a briefing on the route in store, then compare notes over a beer or coffee after the ride.
 We provide a map and GPS download of the day’s ride, so it is easy for your group to ride without a guide if you prefer, or mix it up and ride some days with a guide and some days without.

-We can offer a fully-supported service with our van.
+Van-supported riding: We can offer a fully-supported service with our minivan.
 The van will carry water and nutrition, as well as any spare kit you may wish to have with you for the day.
 The van will leap-frog you and stop at strategic locations en route.
 You can either ride from the apartment as normal, or we can load the bikes onto the van and drive further afield.
-The van also provides a bale-out option for anyone who wants one.
+The van also provides a bail-out option for anyone who wants one.

 Your “Tour d’Azur”